jgonyea/grav-plugin-podcast/README.md

 - Thanks to [flaviocopes](https://github.com/flaviocopes) who assisted me with the initial groundwork from the feeds plugin

 ## To Do
+There is a Trello board of backlog and progress of items found [here](https://trello.com/b/jIKLMt5K/grav-plugin-podcast).

 - Better media player integration (playlist?)
 - Set podcast meta field validations as required